Issuing and Operational Addresses

 Unlike a vault, the issuing address can receive payments directly from customers and partners.
-Since all transactions in the XRP Ledger are public, automated systems can monitor for payments to the issuing address without needing a secret key.
+Since all transactions in the XRP Ledger are public, automated systems can watch for payments to the issuing address without needing a secret key.

 Issuing Address Compromise

-If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new issued currencies without limit and trade them in the decentralized exchange.
+If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new tokens and send them to users or trade them in the decentralized exchange.
 This can make a stablecoin issuer insolvent.
-It can become difficult for the financial institution to distinguish legitimately-obtained issued currencies and redeem them fairly.
-If a financial institution loses control of its issuing address, the institution must create a new issuing address, and all users who have accounting relationships with the old issuing address must create new accounting relationships with the new address.
+It can become difficult for the financial institution to distinguish legitimately-obtained tokens and redeem them fairly.
+If a financial institution loses control of its issuing address, the institution must create a new issuing address, and all users who have trust lines to the old issuing address must create new trust lines with the new address.

 Multiple Issuing Addresses

-A financial institution can issue more than one currency in the XRP Ledger from a single issuing address.
-However, there are some settings that apply equally to all currencies issued from an address, including the percentage for transfer fees and the global freeze status.
+A financial institution can issue more than one type of token in the XRP Ledger from a single issuing address.
+However, there are some settings that apply equally to all (fungible) tokens issued from an address, including the percentage for transfer fees and the global freeze status.
 If the financial institution wants the flexibility to manage settings differently for each type of token, the institution must multiple issuing addresses.